Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Concluding Remarks

 \section{Concluding Remarks}

 We characterized the MMR-risk-optimal best-population selection rule, established local asymptotics when the mean rewards are only asymptotically normal, and illustrated the resulting decision boundaries.
-Our local asymptotic approximation allows the plug-in of mean-reward estimates directly into the MVN-MMR decision boundaries, and a consistent covariance estimator translates directly into decision boundaries for mean rewards.
-These multi-arm plug-in decision boundaries substantially generalize the two-arm threshold MMR decision rules.

-Taken together, our results demonstrate that the MMR decision theory can directly inform regret-optimal decision-making using one-shot, multi-arm RCTs.
-In turn, our results allow researchers and practitioners to compare multiple competing policies by designing and implementing multi-arm RCTs within a unified decision-theoretic framework.
+Our local asymptotic approximation allows the plug-in of mean-reward estimates directly into the MVN-MMR decision boundaries, where a consistent covariance estimator translates directly into decision boundaries for mean rewards.
+These multi-arm plug-in decision boundaries generalize the two-arm threshold MMR decision rules substantially.
+Our results allow researchers and practitioners to compare multiple competing policies by designing and implementing multi-arm RCTs within a unified decision-theoretic framework.

 {}

 { }{ }

 {}